LogoLogo

 • A list of your static network ranges

-• Admin access to any connectors you want to use (like AWS, Azure, or Google Cloud Platform)
+• Admin access to any you want to use (like AWS, Azure, or Google Cloud Platform)

 While we can work with as little as your primary domain name, more information can help ensure more comprehensive discovery.